 Most properties have a good degree of access.
 We are committed to developing and promoting inclusive access solutions at our properties that are creative and sensitive to the surroundings.

-Unless otherwise mentioned in the relevant property entry, all properties have adapted WCs.
+Unless otherwise mentioned in the relevant property information, all properties have adapted toilets.
 Many properties provide manual wheelchairs for loan.
-Self-drive and volunteer-driven powered mobility vehicles are available at some larger gardens and parks.
+Self-drive and volunteer-driven powered mobility vehicles are available at some of our larger gardens and parks.

-Wherever possible, the Trust admits users of powered wheelchairs and similar small vehicles to its historic buildings.
+Wherever possible, we admit users of powered wheelchairs and similar small vehicles to our places.
 This is subject to the physical limitations of the individual building and any other temporary constraints applying on the day.
 Please telephone the property in advance to check.

 Our admission policy admits the necessary companion, or carer, of a disabled visitor free of charge, on request, while the normal membership, or admission fee, applies to the disabled visitor.

-To save having to ‘request’ a companions free entry an 'Access for All Admit One Card' can be issued by our Supporter Service Centre.
-This card is made out in the name of the disabled person, not the companions, so there is not a restriction to taking the same person on each visit.
+To save having to ‘request’ a companion’s free entry, an 'Access for all Admit One Card' can be issued by our Supporter Service Centre.
+This card is made out in the name of the disabled person, not the companion, so there is not a restriction to taking the same person on each visit.

 To request an Access for all Admit One Card, please either email our Supporter Service Centre or phone them on 01793 817634.
 They will need the name and full postal address of the disabled person.